Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: scaling relations and asteroseismic diagnostics

+We should presumably expect to observe these f modes in \dsct stars.
+To quantify their relative amplitudes, we computed their normalized mode inertias using the (dimensionless) radius $x=r/R_\star$ and the structure profile for $\rho(x)$.
+For each mode we formed the inertia kernel \citep[Eq.
+3.139]{aerts_book_2010}

+where $\lambda$ is the eigenvalue of Laplace's tidal equation (under the traditional approximation of rotation) returned by \textsc{gyre}.
+In the non-rotating limit, we have $\lambda \rightarrow \ell(\ell + 1)$ \citep{townsend_asymptotic_2003, aerts_book_2010}.
+We integrated $E=\int_{0}^{1} K(x)\,\mathrm{d}x$ with a trapezoidal rule and normalized by the inertia of a reference mode, $E_{\rm ref}$, taken to be the fundamental radial mode.
+As can be seen in Fig. \ref{fig:mode_inertia}, f\:modes have lower mode inertias than the fundamental radial mode.
+Since $A_{\rm surf}\ \propto\ \sqrt{\eta/E}$, with $\eta$ as the (per-cycle) normalized growth rate (or stability parameter), lower inertia implies higher photometric amplitudes, assuming they have similar driving and damping.
+The comparable mode inertia and similar radial displacement supports the detectability of these f\:modes and low-order g\:modes in HD\,3622 and V624\,Tau, even with geometric cancellation for $\ell>1$.
+The modest decrease in relative f- and g-mode inertias during the first few hundred Myr of MS evolution suggest that these modes are detectable in many young \dsct stars.

-\subsection{$\Delta\nu$ scaling relations and asteroseismic diagnostics}
+\section{$\Delta\nu$ scaling relations and asteroseismic diagnostics}

 Scaling relations for \dsct stars offer a tool for quick stellar characterization without the need for complex matching of individual frequencies.
 Particularly relevant are the connections between large frequency separation ($\Delta\nu$), the fundamental mode frequency ($\mathrm{p}_{n_1\ell_0}$), and mean stellar density ($\bar{\rho}$) \citep{garcia_hernandez_observational_2015, bedding_highf_2020, barac_revisiting_2022, murphy_grid_2023}.
 Here, we investigate how these relations manifest in our grid of models, and explore how they vary with stellar age, mass, metallicity, and rotation.
+Throughout this section we restrict our analyses to models within the classical \dsct instability strip of \citet{dupret_theoretical_2004}, focusing on models representative of the observed \dsct population.

-\subsubsection{The $\Delta\nu$--$\bar{\rho}$ scaling relation}
+\subsection{The $\Delta\nu$--$\bar{\rho}$ scaling relation}

-The large frequency separation inherits the scaling behaviour of individual p\:mode frequencies with square root of mean stellar density \citep{ulrich_determination_1986, kjeldsen_amplitudes_1995}:
+The large frequency separation inherits the scaling behaviour of individual p-mode frequencies with square root of mean stellar density \citep{ulrich_determination_1986, kjeldsen_amplitudes_1995}:

 Figure\:\ref{fig:Dnu_rho_scaling} shows this relation for our grid.
 From a linear regression (in the log--log scale) of models within the instability strip, we find: